14 Buggy and pram friendly walks Somerset

 Sitting atop a tor, surrounded by colour-washed, medieval thatched cottages, tea rooms, cobbled streets, spectacular grounds, rolling countryside and sea views, the red stone Dunster Castle is straight out of a fairytale.

-A walk around the gardens takes you through four different microclimates and it doesn’t really matter which order you explore them in, but making your way up to the South Terrace via the hard surfaced Vine Walk will bring you out near the castle.
 On a sunny day, it’s easy enough to feel like you’ve been transported to tropical climes – the area has a Mediterranean feel thanks to its balmy (for Exmoor) micro-climate.
 Spiky palms line the pathway, framing views that reach as far as the Bristol Channel.
 It’s planted in the Victorian style, with spring bulbs and vibrant summer bedding plants painting the terrace with a riot of colour in season.

 From here you can wind your way up to The Keep garden, the highest point in the Dunster landscape with views looking down on the castle turrets and green Somerset hills.
 In 1721, this area was levelled and turned into a bowling green, with the Octagon Tower built to offer shade to guests.